 Fallen Or Broken Trees And Heavy Branches

 If there are trees or heavy branches blocking roads, driveways, dangling dangerously or on top of other plants, carefully remove them.
 You are not comfortable doing this?
 Have a professional handle the job (your safety comes first).

 If there is currently heavy snow accumulated on live branches, take a broom or use your hand to gently knock it off with an upward motion.
 This will prevent the snow from weighing branches down and causing them to crack and break.

 Prune broken and infected branches, but if you see a plant with too many broken branches, consider replacing it.

 Cracked Or Broken Pots

 Depending on the placement of your pots, the wind might cause them to fall and break, or the cold can make them crack.
 Make sure to check all your pots for potential damage.

 If you need to re-pot any of your plants, use an algae-based, liquid root stimulator.
 For example, CANNA Rhizotonic works great as a stress reliever.

 Pests might have survived in the greenhouse over winter and will resurface when the weather improves.
 To reduce the number of pests, you can use sticky traps, natural bug killers, and soapy water.

 Pulled Plants Or Eroded Soil

 After heavy wind or rain, survey your garden for eroded soil or plants pulled off of trellises and support.
 Root crowns or upper roots being exposed to sunlight after rain may be harmful.

 Flooded Spots And Soil Compaction

 Impermeable layers below the soil (such as rocks or compacted soil) may cause water pools during and after rain.

-These layers prevent normal water infiltration and may create impossible conditions for plant growth as they restrict water and nutrient cycles.
+These layers prevent normal water infiltration and may create impossible plant growth conditions as they restrict water and nutrient cycles.
 The oxygen in that water will be used up by microbes, making the water anaerobic and toxic.
 If this repeatedly occurs over months or years, the soil may become unstable for supporting crops and reduce crop growth, yield and quality.